Othryades/Tarot-Game/README.md

 ## License

 Copyright © 2015-2017 Othryades (orev5135@gmail.com).
-Released under the MIT License, see [LICENSE][license] for details.
+Released under the MIT License, see LICENSE for details.